shivank44/mysql-express-node/readme.md

 Clone Repository
 Rename .env.example to .env
-Change in knexfile.js and replace MySql credentials with your credentials
+Change in knexfile_example.js to knexfile.js and replace MySql credentials with your credentials

 Run the batch of commands
 - npm install